 Do You Think You Have a Hearing Loss?

-If you think you or someone you know might have a hearing loss, you are not alone.
-If you have suspected for a while but just haven’t got around to doing anything about it, that is not unusual.
-On average, it takes people seven years from the time they think they might have a hearing loss to the time they seek treatment.
+If you or someone you know might have a hearing loss, you are not alone.
+Statistics tell us that it takes the average person seven years from the time they think they have a hearing loss until the time they seek treatment.
+Don’t be a statistic.
+Seek treatment for your hearing loss.

-- Often ask people to repeat what they say?
+- Ask people to repeat what they say

-- Turn up the volume on the TV or car radio?
+- Frequently turn up the volume on the TV or car radio

-- Dread going to noisy parties and restaurants?
+- Avoid going to noisy parties and restaurants

 - Are you embarrassed to talk openly about not being able to hear?